cutelabnyc/messedup-diy/README.md

 ### 5. Prep the pot and encoders.

-First, remove the washers and nuts.
+First, remove any washers and nuts.

-Then use a pair of pliers to trim off the small stability pin on top.
+On the potentiometer, use a pair of pliers to trim off the small stability pin on top.
+Make sure it's entirely removed, so the panel can sit flat against the pot.
+Otherwise it can cause other components to be mis-aligned.

+The encoders have stability pins too, but they don't need to be removed.

-The small trimmer pot has not nut, washer, or stability pin.
+The small trimmer pot has no nut, washer, or stability pin.

 ![](img/IMG_3464.png)